Provable Complexity Improvement of AdaGrad over SGD: Upper and Lower Bounds in Stochastic Non-Convex Optimization: Preliminaries

-In this section, we present the assumptions and definitions required to outline our results.
-As mentioned earlier, our objective is to identify an approximate stationary point of a non-convex function $ F: \mathbb{R}^d \rightarrow \mathbb{R} $ over the unbounded domain $ \mathbb{R}^d $.
-To characterize the complexity of AdaGrad in achieving this goal, we require some mild conditions on the objective function $F$ and its stochastic gradient, which are customary for the analysis of stochastic gradient-based methods.
-We introduce these assumptions and some necessary definitions here.
-Specifically, we adopt fine-grained assumptions similar to those in \cite{bernstein2018signsgd}, which allow for a clearer analysis of how coordinate-wise AdaGrad exploits structural features.
+In this section, we outline the assumptions required to characterize the complexity of \ref{eq:adagrad-coord-update}. {To provide motivation, we first revisit the standard assumptions on the objective function $F$ and its stochastic gradient, which are commonly used in the analysis of stochastic first-order methods~\citep{ghadimi2013stochastic,bottou2018optimization}.